 Texas generally enjoys a substantially more favorable employment climate than most states, as previously evidenced in part by the population growth figures.
 This indicator is relevant because unemployment creates financial instability and barriers to access including insurance coverage, health services, healthy food, and other necessities that contribute to poor health status.
 The latest data from the Bureau of Labor Statistics (BLS, April 2016) indicates that Texas currently holds an April 2016 unemployment rate of 4.2%, while the nation as a whole sits at 4.7%.
 The current rate of 4.2% represents a 0.1% increase from April 2015.
 The rates by region are indicated below, with Regions 3 and 1 in the metro Austin and Panhandle areas having the least current unemployment.
-10
+Because the Lemstra et al. (2008) conducted a meta-analysis of marijuana and alcohol use in adolescents (aged 10-15) by socio-economic status (SES).
+They concluded that "lower SES adolescents have higher rates of marijuana and alcohol risk behavior than higher SES adolescents.
+Observing the implication of what Lemstra et al. (2008) described, poverty measures for Region 7 can help identify at-risk counties.